OnurSefa/DQN_Move_Object/README.md

 ![](plots/2_rps_smooth.png)

-The `evaluate` function takes the selected model parameters and makes the next action predictions according to the expected rewards from the possible actions.
+The `test` function takes the selected model parameters and makes the next action predictions according to the expected rewards from the possible actions.
 With the most probable action (or random action with epsilon=0.05), takes the next state and continues to iterate in the simulation environment.
 It saves gathered reward and rps graphs into the `evaluation` directory.